shahnawaza75/metrics-webapp/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-This mobile web applicationi built to check a list of metrics (numeric values) that you will create making use of React and Redux.
+This mobile web applicationi built to check a list of metrics (numeric values) that I will create making use of React and Redux.

 ## Built With